Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 by Jason Abert, Vice President, Service Delivery

 Sinkholes are a serious stormwater runoff threat, with damages to commercial property and loss of life that can result.
 Even seemingly small sinkholes that are left unattended can become a serious safety matter.
 AQUALIS’ stormwater professionals anticipate sinkholes throughout the country as the number of storms and rainfall increases due to the changing climate.
 It is essential to understand the causes and dangers associated with sinkholes and signs one is forming.
-In every case, identifying and reporting the deficiency early like a sinkhole is the safest thing to do.
+In every case, identifying and reporting the deficiency early is the safest thing to do.
 With that in mind, it pays to know what to do if you encounter a sinkhole and understand that sinkholes can have varying root causes resulting in the loss of soil that appears at the surface.

 What is a Sinkhole?